willking2/fish546_W15/nlap-ano/workflow.md

 # Workflow

 Note: this workflow presents my actual steps, which were not necessarily the most efficient.

-Workflow as presented here may bounce around a bit because they are out of chronological sequence.
+Summary list of products at end of workflow.

 ## Tunnel to Hummingbird
 On Will's PC (PC Windows 7), open unix shell (GitBash)